Python-templates/sklearn-project-template/README.md

 ## About the project
 * Folder structure suitable for many machine learning projects.
 Especially for those with small amount of available training data.
 * `.json` config file support for convenient parameter tuning.
 * Customizable command line options for more convenient parameter tuning.
+It supports grid search, random search and bayesian search.
 * Abstract base classes for faster development:
   * `BaseOptimizer` handles execution of grid search, saving and loading of models and formation of test and train reports.
   * `BaseDataLoader` handles splitting of training and testing data.
 Spilt is performed depending on settings provided in config file.